thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 - <ins>The ownership of the management</ins>: self-managed clusters versus Kubernetes-as-a-service.

-The following table shows a classification for some of the most popular Kubertes distributions:
+The following table shows a classification for some of the most popular Kubernetes distributions:

 |                                    | Big Scale                                                | Small Scale                                                 |
 |------------------------------------|----------------------------------------------------------|-------------------------------------------------------------|